Beginner gardens often struggle because of a very simple thing: sunlight

 And most beginners are simply guessing where to plant things.

-Getting sunlight right is one of the biggest factors in growing healthy, productive plants — and luckily, it’s easy to fix once you understand the basics.
+Sunlight is one of the biggest factors for having healthy plants in your garden – luckily, it’s not hard to fix once you have learnt the basics.

 ☀️ What “Full Sun” Actually Means for Plants

-When seed packets or plant labels say “full sun,” they usually mean:
+When you see seed packets say “full sun,” they mostly mean:

 👉 6 to 8 hours of direct sunlight every day

-This must be real sunlight — not bright shade.
+This must be real sunlight — bright shade doesn’t count.

-Sun filtered through trees, fences, or buildings doesn’t provide enough energy for most vegetables and herbs.
+If sun only glazes through leaves, fences, or other obsticles, it doesn’t always provide enough energy for most vegetables and herbs.

 Without enough sun, plants grow: